Grevillea eriostachya

-Grevillea eriostachya, also known as flame grevillea, orange grevillea, or honey grevillea, is a species of flowering plant in the family Proteaceae and is endemic to western parts of Australia.
+Grevillea eriostachya, also known as yellow flame grevillea or honey grevillea, is a species of flowering plant in the family Proteaceae and is endemic to western parts of Australia.
 It is a shrub with a leafy base, mostly linear leaves and conical groups of bright yellow flowers on long canes above the foliage.

 Description

 Grevillea eriostachya is a shrub that typically grows to a height of 1–3 m and has a leafy base with long, arching flowering branches covered with woolly hairs.
 The leaves are 50–300 mm long, those on the flowering stems linear, other leaves sometimes with two to seven linear lobes, the leaves or lobes mostly 1–2 mm long.
 The flowers are borne above the foliage in sometimes branched, conical groups of about 100 to 200 flowers on peduncles up to 400 mm long, the rachis 75–200 mm long, the flowers at the base of each group opening first.
 The flowers are green in bud, later bright yellow and woolly-hairy, the pistil 14.5–22 mm long.
 Flowering occurs in all months and the fruit is a follicle 15–22 mm long.